 For me it was organizing trips, specifically honeymoons.
 This was not really planned but merely something I fell into.
 I planned a friend’s honeymoon in 2018 to South Africa, had them write a detailed post about it and now when you Google “South Africa Honeymoon Itinerary“, it is the first result!
 Since then, I have planned numerous other honeymoons from my readers.

-As 2021 is coming to an end, I have tallied up my profits for the year.
+As 2022 is coming to an end, I have tallied up my profits for the year.
 2022 was a very good year for blogging profits after a 2021 that was already on the rise.

 Adsense used to earn me much more money but this was because I was running my mobile pages using AMP.
 Only website owners will really understand what AMP is but I’ll just keep it short by saying that my earnings went up with Ezoic and down with Adsense after removing AMP.